 Advances in Joint Surgery Anesthesia Provide Preemptive Pain Control

-New techniques help stop joint surgery pain before it starts.
+New techniques help stop pain before it starts.

-Not too many years ago, having joint replacement usually meant general anesthesia for surgery followed by grogginess and the need for strong narcotic pain-relievers afterwards.
-But now many surgeons are turning to newer regional and local anesthesia techniques when performing joint replacements, as research and experience are showing their benefits both during surgery and in recovery and rehabilitation afterwards.
+Having joint replacement usually meant general anesthesia for surgery followed by grogginess and the need for strong narcotic pain-relievers afterwards.
+But many surgeons use regional and local anesthesia techniques when performing joint replacements, as research and experience are showing their benefits during surgery and in recovery and rehabilitation.

 Regional vs. General Anesthesia

 Unlike general anesthesia, which knocks patients out so that they don’t experience pain during surgery, regional anesthesia allows patients to remain awake and blocks pain sensations for one area of the body.
-Joint replacement surgery is typically done with one of two types of regional anesthesia: a spinal block or an epidural block, says orthopaedic surgeon Michael Marks, MD, vice president of business development and former chief of staff at Norwalk Hospital in Norwalk, Conn.
+Joint replacement surgery is typically done with one of two types of regional anesthesia: a spinal block or an epidural block, says orthopaedic surgeon Michael Marks, MD of Coastal Orthopaedics in Norwalk, Conn.

-In a spinal block, the doctor injects an analgesic into the fluid surrounding the spinal cord in the lower back to produce an effect that can last for up to several hours.
-In an epidural block, the anesthetic is delivered to the epidural space – the outermost part of the spinal canal – through a catheter, which is left in place during surgery for the administration of pain medication.
+In a spinal block, the doctor injects an analgesic (pain reliever) into the fluid surrounding the spinal cord in the lower backthat can last for up to several hours.
+In an epidural block, the pain medicinec is delivered to the epidural space – the outermost part of the spinal canal – through a catheter (a thin tube inserted near the spine), which is left in place until the surgery is completed.

-Newer methods of anesthesia, often used along with spinal or epidural blocks – or in some cases with general anesthesia – include regional nerve blocks, which involve applying an anesthetic directly to the nerves (most commonly the femoral nerve for the knee and the brachial plexus for the shoulder) that supply the joint, and local infiltration, the administration of an anesthetic to the soft issues of the joint itself, Dr. Marks says.
+Other methods of anesthesia, often used along with spinal or epidural blocks – or in some cases with general anesthesia – include regional nerve blocks, which involve applying an anesthetic directly to the nerves that supply the joint., and the soft issues of the joint , Dr. Marks says.

 Although nerve blocks have been available for some time, advances in ultrasound are making them more accessible – and precise, says Howard Konowitz, MD, a pain management specialist and anesthesiologist at Gottlieb Memorial Hospital in Maywood, Ill.
-“With ultrasound we are able to see under the skin and see the arteries, veins, nerves, muscle and tissue,“ he says.
-“While we were doing it with other techniques prior to that, to actually visualize and see the nerve and put the medication right there where you can see it gives you a much higher success rate.”
+“With ultrasound we the arteries, veins, nerves, muscle and tissue under the skin,“ he says.
+“This gives you a much higher success rate.”

 Beyond Pain Relief

 But improved pain relief is not the only benefit of regional and local analgesia.
-Research shows these newer techniques may also offer these other direct or indirect benefits over general anesthesia:
+Research shows these techniques may also offer other direct or indirect benefits over general anesthesia:

 Less need for narcotic analgesics.
-For people, who have had joint surgery, the use of narcotics for post-surgical pain relief can cause a number of unwanted side effects, including grogginess, nausea and vomiting.
-In a recent review of 10 studies of femoral nerve blocks for total knee replacement published in the journal Anesthesiology, use of the blocks was found to reduce narcotic consumption at 24 and 48 hours after surgery.
+For people, who have had joint surgery, the use of narcotics for post-surgical pain relief can cause unwanted side effects, including grogginess, nausea and vomiting.
+In a review of 10 studies of femoral nerve blocks for total knee replacement published in the journal Anesthesiology in 2009, use of the blocks was found to reduce narcotic use at 24 and 48 hours after surgery.
 “Because numbing the nerves keeps people more comfortable the first few days after surgery, when pain is typically at its worst, some are able to avoid narcotics completely,” says Dr. Konowitz, who often uses regional nerve blocks for many joint surgeries.
 “Some patients tell me they never get their [painkiller] prescriptions filled.”
 When the analgesia wears off, the pain may be manageable with milder analgesics and nonsteroidal anti-inflammatory drugs, he says.

 Reduced risks from immobility.
 Being immobile after surgery can lead to a range of problems including lung problems and blood clots.
 Regional and local anesthetics may help reduce this risk by enabling patients to be active sooner, says William J. Hopkinson, MD, professor and vice chairman of reconstructive surgery and joint replacement at Loyola University of Chicago and chief of orthopaedic surgery at Edward Hines, Jr. VA Hospital.
-“Any time people can use their limbs earlier and get up and walk earlier that alone reduces lung problems and breathing issues and the development of other problems, because they can get up and get around and get vertical and start moving,” says Dr. Hopkinson.
+“Any time people can use their limbs earlier that reduces lung problems and breathing issues and the development of other problems, because they can start moving,” says Dr. Hopkinson.
 “The quicker you walk the less likely you are to get a blood clot.”

 Choosing the Right Anesthesia

-While regional and local anesthesia techniques appear to have many benefits over general anesthesia, they are not without risks, including potential cardiac risks of getting too much analgesia, particularly if using epidural blocks, regional nerve blocks and local analgesics together, says Dr. Marks.
+While regional and local anesthesia techniques appear to have many benefits over general anesthesia, they are not without risks, including potential cardiac risks of getting too much analgesia, says Dr. Marks.

 Furthermore, spinal and epidural anesthesia are not appropriate for everyone, including those with spinal fusion, which would make placement of the needle difficult, or those with bleeding disorders for whom a puncture could cause dangerous bleeding around the spinal cord.
 In these cases, regional nerve blocks and local analgesia can still be useful for pain relief after surgery, says Dr. Marks.

-For now, doctors recommend joint replacement patients speak with their surgeon before surgery to discuss pain-relief options, including whether their anesthesiologists use regional nerve blocks and/or local infiltration as well as their experience with those newer methods.
+Doctors recommend joint replacement patients speak with their surgeon before surgery to discuss pain-relief options, including whether their anesthesiologists use regional nerve blocks and/or local infiltration as well as their experience with other methods.